kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 ## Build & Hydrate
-The Build, Hydrate and deploy steps would normally be part of a CI system and triggered by commits or merges.
+The Build, Hydrate and Deploy steps would normally be part of a CI system and triggered by commits or merges.
 They're broken out here for demonstration purposes.

-In this step you're acting as the CI system.
-The first task for the system is to pull down the appropriate repositories.
-The second task for the CI system is to build the image and immediate hydrate the manifests.
+In this step you're acting as a CI system.
+The first task for the system is to clone the appropriate repositories.
+The second task for the CI system is to build the image and hydrate the manifests.
 For this lab because the two scripts have been separated you can run the hydrate command multiple times independent of other tasks to see the effects.

 Run the following commands